amdorsey12/Development-X-Text2ALM/README.md

 -- Follow the instructions found [here](https://github.com/cdolson19/Text2ALM/wiki), however, no need to run the Text2ALM commands.

 **2: Set up Xclingo extension**
---Clone Xclingo repo from [here](https://github.com/bramucas/xclingo) and place that xclingo directory in the root of Text2ALM.
-Make sure you have the python requirements in their readme met.
+--Make sure you have the python requirements in the met for the xclingo repository [here](https://github.com/bramucas/xclingo).

 -- Go into ```experimental-directory``` and copy the xclingo.sh file and paste it into the Text2ALM root.